parthasm/Naive-Bayes-Document-Classifier/README.md

 ##Bernoulli_NB_nltk_reuters_MI.py

 Same as Bernoulli_NB_nltk_reuters.py, except mutual information is used for feature selection.
-The number of features per category is restricted to 500.This results in significant improvment in performance(from 27% misclassification to 12% misclassification) and slightly more time to train the classifier but less time to run the classifer over the test set.
-This is because Bernoulli Naive Bayes is a weak classifier - hence the scope for improvement with feature selection, but a simple one, so introducing the extra step of feature selection takes away more time than it saves.
+The number of features per category is restricted to 500.This results in significant improvment in performance(from 22% misclassification to 11% misclassification) and approximately 50% more time to train the classifier but 97% less time to run the classifer over the test set.
+This is because Bernoulli Naive Bayes is a weak classifier - hence the scope for improvement with feature selection.
+Since the time-consuming step is traversing the entire vocabulary for every test document, on reducing the vocabulary by feature selection, the time taken to run the classifier is drastically reduced.